siadat/netmatch/README.md

 [csp_homepage]: http://www.usingcsp.com/
 [k8s_labels_and_selectors]: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/

+- **What is Netsync?**
-Netsync is a tool for synchronizing processes over the network via HTTP requests.
+  It is a tool for *matching* and *synchronizing* HTTP requests.
-This is done using matching HTTP requests.
+- **What is synchronizing?**
-Matching two requests means that the first one is blocked until the second one arrives as well.
+  Synchronizing two requests means that the first one is blocked until the second one arrives as well.
-Then both requests will receive a response that includes all the values provided by the participating requests.

-## What does it do?
+- **What is matching?**
+  Only matching requests are synchronized.
+Matching two requests means the selectors of one matches the labels of the other.
+- **What is it used for?**
+  It could be used for matching online players in a multiplayer game server.
+  In general, it could be used in a transaction when it is requires that several processes to do something together or don't do anything at all.
+- **Give me an example.**
   One process sends an HTTP request, and it is blocked until N other matching processes send N other requests with the same key.
   The requests might have a payload value, which is shared with all requests in the responses they eventually receive upon matching.
   Matching of requests can be limited using labels and selectors.

-## What is it used for?

-It could be used for matching online players in a multiplayer game server.

-In general, it could be used in a transaction when it is requires that several processes to do something together or don't do anything at all.

-## Comparison with Go channels

-Syncnet behaves similar to a Go unbuffered channel, however, there are differences:

-- In Go, only 2 goroutines an unbuffered channel syncs only 2 goroutines.
-  With Syncnet, we could synchronize any number of requests.
-  Also, each request could ask for a different number of matching requests, by setting the `count` param.
-- Go channels provide no filtering of the messages for receiving goroutines.
-  Syncnet filters what requests match your request using labels and selectors.
-- Netsync is a service that can be used to handle requests coming from processes running on different servers.
-  Netsync also provides a Go API ([Go docs][godoc]) which could be used to synchronize goroutines.

-## Quick start: sync 2 processes
+## Quick start (sync two processes)

 Start the server: